UCANR-IGIS/uasimg/README.md

     while preserving all the image metadata needed for photogrammetry.

-5. Creating world files for individual drone images, using the image EXIF data to model the ground footprint and rotation, so they can imported in GIS software and appear in their approximate location.
+5. Creating world files for individual drone images, using the image EXIF data to model the ground footprint and rotation, so they can be imported in GIS software and appear in their approximate location.

     **Note**: image locations and footprints are based on the metadata saved in the image files (e.g., relative altitude above the launch point, camera compass direction), and are *estimates only*.

 ## Installation